-Since this video is three years old, here’s a couple of quick things that have changed since 2015:
+Since this video is four years old, here’s a couple of quick things that have changed since 2015:

-- I currently have approximately 500 leaders in my downline
+- I currently have more than 550 leaders in my downline

 One last update…

-As difficult as it was for me, two months ago I left the financial firm I’d worked with for the past 14 years, and for the first time in 23 years, I’m not actively working in the financial services industry.
+As difficult as it was for me, in January, 2018, I left the financial firm I’d worked with for the past 14 years, and for the first time in 23 years, I’m not actively working in the financial services industry.
 It was a heart wrenching decision and one that came only through the heartbreak of having a business relationship dissolve to the point I couldn’t continue in it.

 In 2018, thanks to Norwex, I didn’t have to stay in a bad situation.
 I didn’t have to let myself be hurt any further.
 I absolutely love financial planning and believe God has given me a gift to help people in that arena.
 I love the clients I was working with.
 I loved the impact I was making in people’s lives, but I no longer had to stay in an environment that wasn’t healthy for me.
 Thanks to Norwex, I was able to say that I was ending that phase of my life.

 In the past few months, many people have asked if I will go back to financial planning.
 I most likely will, in some capacity, whether volunteer or paid.
 When I do, however, it will be on my terms.
 Thanks to Norwex, I will never again have to stay in an unhealthy working relationship.

 Tell me … what is the story of your life?
 Are there valleys that you’re going through right now?
 Stay strong; what you need may be just around the corner.
 It was for me, and it came in the form of Norwex.
 I’m so very thankful it did.

 Thanks for taking the time to hear my story.

 Suzanne Holt, Norwex Senior Vice President Sales Leader and Independent Sales Consultant